jamesgary/elm-config-ui/README.md

 - Automatically save changes to localStorage
 - Encodes config data to JSON so you can save in a more persistent `.json` file

+This is meant to be used a dev-facing tool.
+Hence, there's limited customizability for things like the view.
+For a fully customizable editor with things like advanced validation and types, you might be better building your own.

 ## Install